 As the premier client acquisition provider since 1995, LeadingResponse knows some of the key elements of a successful direct mail campaign are:

 - The look and feel of the piece

 - Audience hyper-targeting

-In a recent article examining the power of direct mail, INC columnist David Finkel, also a 25-year marketing veteran, suggests the list of recipients may be the most important aspect of all.
+In a recent article examining the power of direct mail, INC columnist David Finkel, also a 25-year marketing veteran, suggests that the list of recipients may be the most important aspect.